-A bird bath in a garden or backyard space not only provides decorative value, it can also support the conservation of wild birds.
+A bird bath in a garden or backyard space not only provides decorative value but can also support the conservation of wild birds.

-Bird baths provide a much needed water source for garden visitors such as birds and other wild animals, and is also a highly effective way to attract birds to a birdhouse in your backyard.
+Bird baths provide a much-needed water source for your favorite garden visitors, and are also an effective way to attract birds to a birdhouse in your backyard.

-Read on, as we have listed 25 unique bird bath decorating ideas that will suit any backyard or garden.
+Keep reading, as we have listed 25 unique bird bath decorating ideas that will suit any backyard or garden.
+Hopefully these ideas will inspire you to buy a brand new bird bath or DIY build one.

 Top 25 Bird Bath Ideas